OleSkaar/Plunder/Index/Dungeon adventuring.md

 Most doors in the dungeon will be closed, and possibly stuck or locked.

 ### Stuck doors
 Forcing a stuck door requires a successful Strength check.

-Failing to open a stuck door removes any chance of surprising monsters on the other side.
+Failing to open a stuck door alerts monsters on the other side.

 ### Locked doors
 Opening a locked door requires a successful Burglary check.
 The character must have lockpicks.